mohdfirhat/nikeshop/README.md

 ## JsonWebToken(JWT) and httpOnly Cookies

-JsonWebToken(JWT) is used to authenticate the user which is passed from the cookies["access_token"](httpOnly and secure) .and using the verifyToken middleware.
+JsonWebToken(JWT) is used to authenticate the user which is passed from the cookies["access_token"](httpOnly and secure) and using the verifyToken middleware.

 ## Security(In progress)